-To start off our Charlotte’s Web webs, I started off my making a spider web on paper with a marker.
+To start off our Charlotte’s Web webs, I started off by making a spider web on paper with a marker.
 I used a Sharpie to prevent the marker from running with water.
-Make you web look however you want, each one of ours was just a little different.
+Make your web look however you want, each one of ours was just a little different.

 I love seeing how each child paints their web.
 They each have their our outcome in mind.
 Or they are just about seeing how much paint they can get on their paper.

 Our finished pieces are hanging in our half bath in these awesome artwork frames that I bought years ago.
-It keeps their art displayed and the art in our home changing.
+It keeps their art displayed and the art in our home changes.

-You’re child can draw (or paint) on a spider, or make their own “miracle” in the web with wording of their choice once the paint dries.
+Your child can draw (or paint) on a spider, or make their own “miracle” on the web with the wording of their choice once the paint dries.